gears1763-2/gears1763-2_Intro2Coding_Python3/README.md

   * `7_Input_Output/` - Provides a treatment of some basic input/output, including
     keyboard input, file read/write, and data persistence (by way of `pickle`).

+  * `8_Functions/` - Provides a (very minimal!) treatment of functions, specifically how to define your own custom functions.

   * [...]

 Note that the contents of this course are best viewed in your browser (in fact, directly